hmito/esj73web/regist_session_en.md

 ### For Speakers

 - Only members of the Ecological Society of Japan are eligible to present at Symposia and Workshops, with the exception of invited symposium speakers.
     - Non-members are requested to apply for membership by 31st Oct.
 2024 23:59 (JST) and pay the conference fee by 21st Feb.
 2025 23:59 (JST), by referring to [this page](registinfo_en#procedure-for-new-membership-to-the-ecological-society-of-japan).
 - **All co-organizers/speakers must be registered on [the conference application site](https://iap-jp.org/esj/conf/login_en.php) before the organizer submits an application (deadline: 31st Oct.
 2024).** Please log in to the conference application site using your membership number (login ID for non-member speakers) and register your information (e-mail address, affiliation, etc.) as soon as possible.
 - When applying for the session, please provide the following information to the organizer.
 Please note that these information cannot be changed after the deadline.
     - Title (both in Japanese and English, maximum 150 characters)
     - Name and affiliation of speakers/co-presenters
     - Membership number of speakers (login ID for invited speakers)
 - Please submit your abstract (maximum 400 words) through the conference application site by 21st Feb.
 2025 23:59 (JST).
 Also, please let the organizer know whether or not your presentation is available for on-demand streaming.
 - Please complete the [conference registration procedures](registinfo_en#resistrations) and pay the registration fee before the day of the conference (free of charge for invited speakers).
 We recommend paying as early as possible to ensure smooth log-in to the conference platform.
 - Please also see [Other Notes](registinfo_en#other-notes).

 ## Proposal of Forum

-- Tentative proposals for Forum are due on Friday, 15th Sep.
-2024.
-Applications should be submitted by the representative of each committee.
+- Proposals for Forums are solicited from representatives of each committee of the Ecological Society of Japan.
-- Tentative proposals will be reviewed by the Board of Directors, and a final decision on whether or not to adopt the proposals will be made after coordination with the Annual Meeting Planning Committee and the Executive Committee.
-In the course of these discussions, it may be requested to revise the content or adjust the format of the event.
+- Tentative proposals will be reviewed by the Board of Directors, and a final decision on adoption will be made after coordination with the Annual Meeting Planning Committee and the Executive Committee.
+During this process, you may be asked to revise the content or adjust the format of the event.
-- For those forums that have been adopted, please submit the full proposal through the conference application website.
+- For Forums that are adopted, please submit the full proposal through the conference application website.
-- Organization and presentation in Forums are not subject to the overlap restriction.
+- Organization and presentations in Forums are not subject to the [ restrictions on multiple presentations](/registinfo_en#restrictions-on-multiple-presentations).
-- If non-member speakers are invited to the Forum, they may attend only that forum free of charge.
-Free participation in other programs, such as Symposia and Regular Presentation, is not allowed, and if they wish to attend, they must pay the conference registration fee.
+- If non-member speakers are invited to a Forum, they may participate in that Forum free of charge.
+Free participation in other programs, such as Symposia and Regular Presentations, is not permitted; if they wish to attend these, they must pay the conference registration fee.